Prostate Cancer

 Targeted therapy

-• Common side effects include fatigue, nausea and vomiting, headaches, diarrhoea, decreased appetite, hair loss and lower levels of certain blood cells.
+• Common side effects include fatigue, nausea and vomiting, headaches, diarrhoea, decreased appetite, hair loss and low blood counts.

 Prevention